What Is Frontotemporal Dementia?

 However, people with FTD can usually keep track of day-to-day events and understand what’s going on around them.

-And people with FTD usually keep their language skills and memory until late in the disease.
+People with FTD typically maintain their language skills and memory until late in the disease.

-• Difficulty finding the right word or in calling objects by the correct name
+• Difficulty finding the right word or calling objects by the correct name

 • Trouble with reading and writing